cli/cli/.github/CONTRIBUTING.md

 Please do:

+* check existing issues to verify that the bug or feature request has not already been submitted
 * open an issue if things aren't working as expected
 * open an issue to propose a significant change
 * open a pull request to fix a bug